-XVZ looks like a very good way to hedge your portfolios for market corrections / crashes.
+XVZ appears to be a good way to hedge your portfolios during market corrections / crashes, unfortunately, it tends to decline during bull markets.
 For details on how to do this see:

 For a detailed analysis of the inner workings of XVZ see Under the Hood of Barclays’ XVZ